 If you need specific help learning how to raise money paying off student loans via crowdfunding, it’s always nice to have a blog with articles related to your cause.
 In addition to general fundraising tips, the blog should offer content related to tuition fundraising and how to pay for college through crowdfunding.

 When people visit your fundraiser, you’ll want them to engage with your story right away.
 Images and videos that are clear and help you tell your story are important, but the words you choose matter just as much.
 Not sure where to start?
 We’ve put together some helpful storytelling tips in our blog post about how to write your fundraiser story.

 3. Share your fundraiser

 Sharing your fundraiser with everyone you know is the best way to maximize donations.
-Each time you share your fundraiser on social media, it will net an average of $43.
 You can also share your fundraiser link through emails and text messages.

 For more tips on effectively sharing your fundraiser, take a look at these blog posts:

 - These Social Media Tips Make It Easy to Promote Your Fundraiser

 - 10 Ways to Achieve Online Fundraising Without Social Media